hookdteam/lickd-php-avv-challenge/README.md

 ### Part 1

 Taking a `channelId` parameter from the command line we want you to calculate the average video views across their latest 50 uploads.
-We also require that you remove the outlier videos that have done either exceptionally well or poorly in terms of video views.
-Therefore you **should remove the lower 5th percentile and upper 5th percentile** videos from your calculation.
+The `channelId` corresponds to the files in the `/data` directory.

 ### Part 2